Himiway Big Dog Review: Himiway’s Smaller, Step-Thru Fat Tire Cargo Ebike

 Read on for our written review or check out our full Himiway Big Dog video review below!

-Himiway Big Dog video review
+Himiway Big Dog video walkthrough

 The Himiway Big Dog is like the Himiway Zebra’s little sibling.
 It sports a similar shape, just miniaturized to accommodate shorter riders and be less intimidating.
 It’s still a heavy bike at nearly 91lbs but Himiway notes a rider minimum height of only 5 feet, and with a step-through design, the bike should fit just about everyone.
 Himiway also put the battery inside the frame, keeping it out of the way for shorter riders.
 A more upright riding position is provided by the BMX style handlebars.